apiedev/apiedev.github.io/_posts/2023-10-08-flipper-zero.md

 The bluetooth functionality can emulate multiple devices out of the box, but nothing that could cause harm.
 Bluetooth keyboards, mice, and controllers were a few that offered very janky control.

-The rest I wasn't able to immediately explore, but upon reading up on the capabilities, don't see any way it could cause harm immediately out of the box.
+The rest I wasn't able to immediately explore, but upon reading the capabilities, don't see any way it could cause harm immediately out of the box.

 ### Why are people fearful?

 The strength of the FlipperZero comes with its GPIO and scripting capabilities.
-Put in the hands of someone that knows what their doing and has intention, it can become a device that make cracking security measures and networks a walk in the park.
+Put in the hands of someone that knows what they're doing and has intention, it can become a device that make cracking security measures and networks a walk in the park.

 Owners of the FlipperZero can write scripts within C to do virtually anything using the devices onboard functionality.
 Here is a great video from a pentesting expert showing off its capabilities.